Wednesday 12th August 3:30pm - 7:30pm

 The Roadside Management Plan (RMP) integrates the three elements of the Wingecarribee Shire Council Integrated Roadside Environmental Management Framework project (2017 – 2019).
 These elements include a roadside prioritisation mapping product, Position Statements and Environmental Guidelines.

-The project has been assisted by the New South Wales Government through its Environmental Trust grant program and supported by LGNSW through the Council Roadside Environmental Management Framework (external link).
+The project has been assisted by the New South Wales Government through its Environmental Trust grant program and supported by LGNSW through the Council Roadside Environmental Management Framework.

 The RMP replaces the former Wingecarribee Roadside Management Plan (1998) and Tree Management Plan and Procedure Manual (2005); and complements the current Street Tree Master Plan.

-On 20/03/2019, the Environment and Sustainability Advisory Committee endorsed the Final Draft Roadside Management Plan (ES 3/19, internal link).
+On 20/03/2019, the Environment and Sustainability Advisory Committee endorsed the Final Draft Roadside Management Plan (ES 3/19).

 Council staff (including its contractors) must use the three key components of the RMP for their various functions that have the potential to interact with the environment – especially roadside vegetation – within Council managed roads.